What does Rachelle mean?

 Charted below is the baby name popularity of Rachelle for girls.
 Rachelle entered the list in 1950-1959 and reached its top rank of #283 in the U.S. during the years 1980-1989, but is not ranked currently.
 (2014 Birth Statistics)

 Below is a charted comparison of the popularity of Rachelle and affiliated names.
 Prominent related forms of Rachelle listed in the Top 1000 are Rachel (#155 a year ago), Raquel (#697), Shelley, Shellie, Shelly, Richelle, Ray, Rae, Rachael and Racheal.
-Adoption of these girl names was at its apex during the years 1970-1979 and has become much less since, with forms such as Rachael, Raquel, Shelley, Shellie and Shelly falling out of style.
+Adoption of these girl names was at its apex during the years 1970-1979 (usage of 0.5382%) and has become much less since (usage 0.1044%, down 80.6%), with forms such as Rachael, Raquel, Rae, Rachelle and Racheal falling out of style.
 (2014 Birth Statistics)

 Rachelle▼ is alike in pronunciation to Richele, Rochele, Rochell, Rochelle▼, Roschelle and Roshelle.
 Other suggested similar baby names are Lachelle, Machelle, Richella and Rochella.
 These names tend to be less frequently used than Rachelle.